 Even though we tend to think of the countertop as the star of the show, we must not forget the important role the backsplash plays in your kitchen design.
-Take a look at this recent kitchen project on Cobblestone Manor in Modesto.
-I just love that this owner chose a marble backsplash and paired it with contrasting cabinets that pull in the different colors from the marble.
+Take a look at this recent Modesto kitchen renovation project on Cobblestone Manor.
+We love that this owner chose a marble backsplash and paired it with contrasting cabinets that pull in the different colors from the marble.
 The backsplash makes for a beautiful transition between the lower and upper cabinets.
 Another thing to point out is the cabinet extension on the upper cabinets to close the gap in between the top of the cabinet and the ceiling.
 The cabinet extension gives the illusion that the ceiling is taller, making the room fill bigger.

 But don’t just take our word on how well this job turned out.
 Look below for the project specifications and extensive before and after pictures!